The Mat-Su Health Foundation (MSHF) is currently offering two different funding programs related to the COVID-19 pandemic.

 - Provide discretionary grants to organizations to be used for self-care, healing and cultural activities.

-Project pitches responding to this report at $50,000 and under will be accepted in 2021 while resources remain.
 The MSHF will announce if and when this call for pitches closes.
 Funding requests will be considered and reviewed as timely as possible, however, requests exceeding $50,000 will need additional time.
 A MSHF Program Officer will work with the grant applicant on timeline considerations.

 Coronavirus Prevention and Response (CPR) Grants